Panth-Shah/Cpp-Image-Processing-Utility/README.md

     int cores = std::thread::hardware_concurrency();
     ```
 * Width (W) and Height (H) to generate imput raw image is not defined and so for the estimation is taken (800 x 800).
 However, users can set this value from <ins>config.json</ins> file without rebuilding entire application to test algorithm with different test data.
 It is assumed that user will provide valid user inputs for system to process.
-* Identifying top 50 pixels are implemented using maxHeap, however performance of this approach greatly varies based upon height, width and pixel value density distrution of the image.
+* Identifying top 50 pixels are implemented using `maxHeap`, however performance of this approach greatly varies based upon height, width and pixel value density distrution of the image.
 A thorough analysis is needed adjusting these parameters to come up with the best performance of the algorithm.
 * It is assumed that users will not need to extract generated image out and every time program executes, it will generate a new 2d grid image for processing.
 However, a method is impelmented which can be used to export generated 2d raw image data which can be used over and over again for multiple iterations instead of generating new data every single time.
 * It is assumed that no specific order of grid values are exported if number of same value pixels exceed over 50.
 For example, if there are more than 50 pixels identified with heighest value, any random top 50 pixels will be returned as they're processed and merged parallely and key constraint for filtering is pixel value and not their grid location.